How to Install Iron Balusters

 Once the Design and Selection is complete – How are the balusters installed?

 Twenty years ago all iron balusters were solid material, as freight costs skyrocketed and geometric shapes are popular, most all iron is Tubular.
 Tubular is easier for DIY installation because they need to be cut.
 Iron Balusters are 44 inches long.
+We offer a free baluster installation guide to reference.

 On average there are four (4) lengths required, Balcony, Volute or Start-Step, Front (nose), Middle and Rear of steps.
 If your staircase has an Angle Wall, the baluster length will be very short (approx. 29 inches).
 Use a wood Miter Saw for this project by replacing the blade with a Metal Cutting Blade (10 inch).
 These are available from Stair Solution or a local Big Box or Hardware store for under 10 bucks.
 Tubular Iron will cut in a few seconds, Solid Iron will take longer.
 If using Solid Iron we recommend a Band Saw (circular Hack-Saw) or commercial grade cutting equipment.
 Balusters contain many types of metal, some cut easily and others (stainless steel) take much longer.